 The U.S. Supreme Court later ruled that the Medicaid expansion is voluntary with states.
-As a result, some states are not expanding their Medicaid programs.
+As a result, some states have not expanded their Medicaid programs.

 Many adults in those states with incomes below 100% of the federal poverty level fall into a gap.
 Their incomes are too high to get Medicaid under their state’s current rules.
 But their incomes are too low to qualify for help buying private coverage in the Marketplace.

-Apply for Medicaid, even if your state isn’t expanding coverage
+Apply for Medicaid, even if your state hasn't expanded coverage

-Even if your state is not expanding Medicaid, you should apply for coverage to see if you qualify.
+Even if your state hasn't expanded Medicaid, you should apply for coverage to see if you qualify.
 Each state has coverage options that could work for you - particularly if you have children, are pregnant, or have a disability.

 You can apply today by contacting your state Medicaid office.
 Use the “Get State Information” menu at the bottom this page to get the contact information.

 You can also apply by filling out an application in the Marketplace online or by contacting the call center at 1-800-318-2596 (TTY: 1-855-889-4325), 24 hours a day, 7 days a week.

 Remember, you can apply for Medicaid and CHIP at any time.
 There’s no limited enrollment period for either program.